Creuna-Oslo/Episerver.Basis.Slim/docs/content/index.md

   * The project will be placed in folder named after the name you chose

 Contributing and copyright
 --------------------------

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.

+For a writeup of how to contribute, see the [Contributing](contribute.html)-page.

 For license information see the [License file][license].